ColleSerre/ColleSerre/README.md

+# Software ideas
-# Software Ideas
+# Software ideas

-## HIGH PRIORITY:
+HIGH PRIORITY:

 * Make a clubhouse clone with limited time (pitch: If you had 60 seconds to talk with a random person, what would you say ?).
 Tech ?
 Flutter + Firebase probs, love me some of that sweet FLUF stack.
+Gazeless would be a cool name?
 * News API powered app iOS (ended up being flutter because fuck swift ; basically done, moving onto something more interesting now)  ✔️
 * Reverse engineer the Xiaomi home app to use the private API (use home assistant?)

-##STANDARD/LOW PRIORITY:
+STANDARD PRIORITY:

 1. API that allows you to find out what apps
-/social media know about you (possible integration in-app) → became PrivacyApp ("https://www.my-privacy.online"); add colours to differentiate services on result screen (put the highest ranking in green, lowest in red and leave the rest in blue) ✔️
+/social media know about you (possible integration in-app) → became PrivacyApp (https://www.my-privacy.online); add colours to differentiate services on result screen (put the highest ranking in green, lowest in red and leave the rest in blue) ✔️

 2. Investigate a site that could remove you from all social media (possible improvement for PrivacyApp) => not feasible as people wouldn't give their social media creds / register all delete account pages